-Description: A college level survey course of selected topics from the history and development of mathematics, patterns and inductive reasoning, set theory and deductive reasoning, the real number system, algebra, geometry, probability, statistics, and problem solving.
+Prerequisite: MAT-35 or MAT-42 or qualifying placement level.
+Description: A college level survey course of selected topics from the history and development of mathematics, patterns and inductive reasoning, set theory and deductive reasoning, geometry, probability, statistics, and problem solving.
+You may cover 2 of the following topics: dimensional analysis, geometry, mathematics of different bases, or development of numerical systems from ancient cultures.
 It is designed for students majoring in liberal arts, education, or communication.
 Calculators or computers may be used for selected topics.
 54 hours of lecture.
+(Letter grade or Pass/No Pass.)

-Introduction to Symbolic Logic
+Introduction to Symbolic Logic 3 Units (same as PHI-32)

-(C-ID:PHIL 210)
+ÙC, CSU